adbar/trafilatura/docs/index.rst

     $ cat myfile.html | trafilatura # use the contents of an already existing file
     $ wget -qO- "https://de.creativecommons.org/index.php/was-ist-cc/" | trafilatura # use a custom download

 The ``-i/--inputfile`` option allows for bulk download and processing of a list of URLs from a file listing one link per line.
-Beware that there should be a tacit scraping etiquette and that a server may block you after the download a certain number of pages from the same website/domain in a short period of time.
+Beware that there should be a tacit scraping etiquette and that a server may block you after the download of a certain number of pages from the same website/domain in a short period of time.
 In addition, some website may block the requests `user-agent <https://en.wikipedia.org/wiki/User_agent>`_.
 Thus, *trafilatura* waits a few seconds per default between requests.

 For all usage instructions see ``trafilatura -h``: